 (713) 977 2694

-As Chairman and CEO, Ms. Moss provides leadership to the Managing Director Board and is primarily responsible for client service and business development for the firm.
+As CEO, Ms. Moss provides leadership to the Managing Director Board and is primarily responsible for client service and business development for the firm.
 Comstock’s core focus is to provide clients with effective and efficient wealth strategies and portfolio management solutions that meet their unique, individual needs.
 Ms. Moss works with individuals, families, and their charitable organizations to provide strategic planning and support that preserves capital for current and future generations.
 She focuses on providing families, trustees or non-profit governance fiduciaries with counsel that is designed to meet the multi-dimensional needs of current cash flows and protecting assets within various efficient investment vehicles such as generation spanning trusts, private investment companies, charitable split interest trusts, private foundations and publicly supported non-profit corporations.
 Comstock focuses on sound investment principles when providing advice that improves the organization and structure of family and non-profit assets in order to meet the needs of beneficiaries and the multiple decision makers involved in each entity.